Cheap parcel delivery

 Tips for sending via Royal Mail, discount web couriers & online retailers

-When you're sending a parcel to family or friends, the cost can quickly add up, but by comparing delivery via Royal Mail, discount courier sites and direct via online retailers, it's possible to save a packet (sorry).
-You can also have items collected directly from your home, with Royal Mail again extending its free parcel collection offer, while discount courier site Parcel2Go is currently offering 15% off your first delivery.
+Sending a festive parcel to family or friends this Christmas?
+The cost can quickly add up, but by using this guide to compare delivery via Royal Mail and discount courier sites, and direct via online retailers, it's possible to save a packet (sorry) – and you can even have your items collected directly from your home, with Royal Mail now offering free collection.

 MSE weekly email